-Bougainville backs independence from Papua New Guinea with near unanimous support
+'We are reborn': Bougainville votes for independence from Papua New Guinea

 The islands are still recovering from the conflict, which killed 20,000 people in a fight over land royalties and pollution in rivers near the now-shuttered Panguna gold and copper project.

+“We witnessed voting that was informed, free of fear and accessible,” it said.

+Ballots from different areas were mixed before officials tallied the results to eliminate the risk of reprisals.

-Once the economic engine room of PNG, Bougainville has fallen to the bottom of almost every financial indicator, despite boasting mineral riches, fertile volcanic soil and stunning geography.
+Once the economic engine of PNG, Bougainville has fallen to the bottom of almost every financial indicator, despite boasting mineral riches, fertile volcanic soil and stunning geography.

 Discussion over how Bougainville would sustain its independence is likely to dominate negotiations after the referendum, two PNG ministers told Reuters earlier.